dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 Exports are seamlessly integrated into dbt DAGs, linked to metrics and semantic models by dependencies.
 This integration allows exports to be part of dbt jobs, selectable through the dbt build command.

-Jobs and Run Pages
+Jobs page
-The Jobs and Run pages in dbt Cloud do not require changes for Saved Queries and Exports.
+The Jobs page in dbt Cloud doesn't require changes for Saved queries and Exports.
 These functionalities will appear in the console output and logs, similar to models.

 ## Orchestration
 Exports are orchestrated as part of the dbt DAG, following model execution.
 The MetricFlow Server builds the specified dataset, performing necessary operations.